fardog/secureoperator/README.md

 [![Build Status](https://travis-ci.org/fardog/secureoperator.svg?branch=master)](https://travis-ci.org/fardog/secureoperator)
 [![](https://godoc.org/github.com/fardog/secureoperator?status.svg)](https://godoc.org/github.com/fardog/secureoperator)

-A DNS-protocol proxy for Google's [DNS-over-HTTPS][dnsoverhttps]: allows you to run a server on your local network which responds to DNS queries, but requests records across the internet using HTTPS.
+A DNS-protocol proxy for [DNS-over-HTTPS][dnsoverhttps]: allows you to run a server on your local network which responds to DNS queries, but requests records across the internet using HTTPS.

+It's known to work with the following providers:

+* [Google][dnsoverhttps] - Well tested and configured by default
+* **Alpha:** [Cloudflare][] - See [release notes](#cloudflare) for configuration
+  and caveats

 ## Installation